nisicadmir/nodejs-typescript/tutorial-6.md

 });
 ```

-If you look at the code snippet above, you'll see `brokers: ['kafka:9092']`.
+If we look at the code snippet above, we'll see `brokers: ['kafka:9092']`.
 With this part of code we will connect to url `kafka` and port `9092`.
 Since in this case the host is kafka and not localhost, it is necessary to create a proxy that will redirect the network from kafka to localhost.
 We can achieve this by adding `127.0.0.1 kafka` in the file `etc/hosts`
 ```
 # file /etc/hosts
 127.0.0.1 kafka